cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2dShaders/05_transition_effect/index.md

 float transitioned = smoothstep(Progress, Progress + .05, uv.x);
 ```

 Using "magic numbers" in shader code is a dangerous pattern, because it is unclear if `.05` is there for a mathematical reason, or just an aesthetic choice.
-At minimum, we should extra the value into a named variable, so that the reader of the code can attribute _some_ sort of meaning to `.05`.
+At minimum, we should extract the value into a named variable, so that the reader of the code can attribute _some_ sort of meaning to `.05`.

 ```hlsl
 float EdgeWidth